One way to get involved at the local level is by joining one of the regional sloop clubs. Scroll down for contact details and locations.

 Our newsletter is “Environmental Quest”.
 We work as committees, and the full club meets when needed at NYU or Flatbush Tompkins Church.

-We currently have whitehalls and run a rowing-sailing course.
+We currently have whitewalls and run a rowing-sailing course.
 We recently ran a major conference on the Asian Long-horned Beetle and a major conference for intermediate school children on Green Jobs.
-We work closely with several governmental agencies, many environmental organizations and scouting.
+We work closely with several governmental agencies, many environmental organizations, and scouting.

 New Jersey Friends of Clearwater (All NJ counties)